-A sign-up system will be provided to allow students the "in-presence" attendance of single courses of their study plan, up to a maximum of 60 CFU (please note that an annual course counts for half of its total CFU).
+A sign-up system has been provided to allow students the "in-presence" attendance of single courses of their study plan, up to a maximum of 60 CFU (please note that an annual course counts for half of its total CFU).
 This limit will prevent students from signing up for an overestimate CFU number, thus making the system ineffective.

-To this aim, an App will be implemented for students to notify, every two weeks, the lectures they schedule to attend "in presence" in the following 14 days.
+The App is implemented for students to notify, every two weeks, the lectures they schedule to attend "in presence" in the following 14 days.
 In the event that, for a given lecture, enrolments exceed the maximum number of available places in the classroom, the App will divide students into two groups, allowing the "in-presence" lecture attendance in the first and second week respectively.
 In any case, we will ensure to each student as much scheduled "in-presence" attendance as possible, as well as the online availability of each lecture carried out "in-presence" until the Covid-19 pandemic emergency persists.

 Office hours for students